 The lender must average past year and year-to-date dividend and interest income.
 The tax returns will indicate dividend and interest income received for the prior tax year.
 The borrower should furnish copies of bank statements, or other documentation to substantiate year-to-date dividend and interest income.
-This should be made a part of the lender's file.
-IRS-provided Transcripts or valid, signed federal tax returns along with a tri-merged credit report(s) are required.
-See Section 6 for complete details.
+This information should be made a part of the lender's file.